Disney’s California Adventure – Part III: The Unusual Undoing of Imagineering’s Billion Dollar Californian Reimagining

 Image: Disney

 Ten years after Cars Land introduced the notion of a Disney theme park land meaningfully derived from and lovingly recreating a place seen on screen, San Fransokyo Square serves as something of an inversion on the formula.
-It wants to bamboozle us into thinking that maybe the place we saw in Big Hero 6 wasn’t so different from Pacific Wharf anyway, so why couldn’t just a few adjustments here and there get close enough?
+It wants to bamboozle us into thinking that maybe the place we saw in Big Hero 6 wasn’t so different from that area that already existed at California Adventure, so just some placemaking should do the trick to retroactively make this a “Living Land,” too.

 Hey, it’s Instagrammable!
 It’s got great snacks, and fun Easter eggs, and lots of color!
 And like every other project to come from the “DCA 3.0” mindset, who would bother rejecting all that and pouting their way through San Fransokyo Square?
-Even if it’s “just decoration” and even if it doesn’t actually look like any part of San Fransokyo we saw in Big Hero 6, it probably gets close enough to the spirit and style and chaos and culture to be good enough.
-It’s not like Pacific Wharf was holy ground, after all.
+Even if it’s “just decoration” and even if it doesn’t actually look like any part of San Fransokyo we saw in Big Hero 6, it benefits from the spirit and style and chaos and culture.
+It’s not like it’s a downgrade, and it’s not like Pacific Wharf was holy ground, after all.

 Image: Disney